dshawul/nnue-probe/README.md

     make clean; make COMP=gcc

-Cross-compiling for windows and android from linux is possible by setting COMP=[win/arm]
+Cross-compiling for windows from linux using mingw is possible by setting `COMP=win`

 # Probing from python